YunoHost/doc/dev.md

 It is a small "homemade" framework.
-[Its major role](https://moulinette.readthedocs.io/en/latest/actionsmap.html) is to allow us to build both a web API and a command-line API from the same Python code thanks to a YAML schema  which we call [the actionmap](https://github.com/YunoHost/yunohost/blob/stretch-unstable/data/actionsmap/yunohost.yml).
+[Its major role](https://moulinette.readthedocs.io/en/latest/actionsmap.html) is to allow us to build both a web API and a command-line API from the same Python code thanks to a YAML schema which we call
+[the actionmap](https://github.com/YunoHost/yunohost/blob/stretch-unstable/data/actionsmap/yunohost.yml).

-It handles other mechanisms like authentication, internationalization and small technical utilitary functions (e.g. reading/writing json).
+It handles other mechanisms like authentication, internationalization and small technical utilitary functions (e.g. reading/writing JSON).

 Moulinette has its own documentation available [here](https://moulinette.readthedocs.io/en/latest/).